SAP/terraform-provider-btp/DEVELOPER.md

 ## Dev Container

-> **Note** - In order to use dev containers you must have a container runtime up and running on machine.
+> **Note** - In order to use dev containers you must have a container runtime up and running on the machine.
 For details, we refer to the official documentation about [Developing inside a Container](https://code.visualstudio.com/docs/devcontainers/containers)

-First you must clone the repository:
+First, you must clone the repository:

 ```bash
 git clone https://github.com/SAP/terraform-provider-btp.git